Drassil/git-wiki-theme/docs/FAQ.md

 #### 1 - How can I contribute?
 I am not a developer, I know nothing useful.

-- You can help us by testing our [Pull Requests](https://github.com/azerothcore/azerothcore-wotlk/wiki/Contribute#how-to-test-a-pull-request), and participating on the github issues' discussions.
+- You can help us by testing our [Pull Requests](Contribute#how-to-test-a-pull-request), and participating on the github issues' discussions.
 You can also provide support when you can in our discord, on the popular [stackoverflow](https://stackoverflow.com/questions/tagged/azerothcore) and on other emulation forums (ac-web.org for example).
 You can also help us with documentation (this wiki, or the readme), we need help with that too!
-- If you're a developer, check out this page: https://github.com/azerothcore/azerothcore-wotlk/wiki/Contribute
+- If you're a developer, check out this page: Contribute

 #### 2 - Why is AzerothCore using more ram than TrinityCore?